 The QEP Express station was so successful – regularly stocked to capacity within months of installation – that OPL has since added additional towers of 10 lockers each to the existing remoteLocker for more holds storage and opened two additional Express locations.
-Each location is outfitted with remoteLockers and offer other on-site programming like story time or early literacy computers.
+Each location is outfitted with remoteLockers and offers other on-site programming like story time or early literacy computers.

 “We did a marketing survey in 2018 and discovered that inconvenient hours were one of the two key factors for people not using the library.
 So, we decided to leave the Express location open at Sixteen Mile, because the complex is open 18 hours a day,” says Wong.

-To take maximum advantage of the circulation opportunities at the Sixteen Mile Express location, Oakville is partnering with bibliotheca to implement new remoteLocker tower designs.
+To take maximum advantage of the circulation opportunities at the Sixteen Mile Express location, Oakville is partnering with Bibliotheca to implement new remoteLocker tower designs.
 One of the new towers features 15 smaller lockers within the same space that traditionally fit 10.
 Wong says the new tower with increased hold pick-up capacity is a welcome addition.

-“Seeing the success of the remoteLocker at QEP, it was a no-brainer to add on the latest tower types bibliotheca developed,” she says.
+“Seeing the success of the remoteLocker at QEP, it was a no-brainer to add on the latest tower types Bibliotheca developed,” she says.
 OPL will also be implementing the new transparent door lockers at the QEP location.
 The transparent door towers offer a browsable collection for patrons visiting the remoteLocker to pick up their hold items.

-“The transparent door lockers are quite large and visible to users of the community center, and we plan to use them to circulate “lucky day” collections, sets of DVDs as ‘binge boxes’ for a rainy weekend, or a variety of items centred around a theme,’ says Wong.
-“We’re working through a few challenges within our ILS/LMS to bundle multiple materials together that will be checked out when a patron browses and borrows the contents of one locker, but I’m really excited to see how it goes.”
+“The transparent door lockers are quite large and visible to users of the community centre, and we plan to use them to circulate “lucky day” collections, sets of DVDs as ‘binge boxes’ for a rainy weekend, or a variety of items centred around a theme,’ says Wong.
+“We’re working through a few challenges within our ILS to bundle multiple materials together that will be checked out when a patron browses and borrows the contents of one locker, but I’m really excited to see how it goes.”

 In addition to standard materials, the transparent lockers can also be used to showcase non-traditional lending items like STEAM kits, instruments, or sports kits.
 Wong says this capability offers libraries a unique educational opportunity: “We think of the people who exclusively use the remoteLockers as gateway users.
-The lockers offer us a chance to let them know what other programmes and services we offer, and to slip in a little marketing.
+The lockers offer us a chance to let them know what other programs and services we offer, and to slip in a little marketing.
 Many of our patrons are very traditional users, and they don’t even know about all of the things we do and lend, so the holds pickup is like a gateway to everything else.”

 What’s Next for OPL?